 Our Research Agenda

-Poverty Solutions strives to make significant progress, through myriad levels of intervention, in disrupting the cycle of poverty by lowering both the disciplinary barriers within the University and between the University and those attempting poverty-alleviations efforts in the real world.
-Our research agenda:
+Poverty Solutions strives to make significant progress, through myriad levels of intervention, in disrupting the cycle of poverty by lowering both the disciplinary barriers within the University of Michigan and between the university and those attempting poverty-alleviations efforts in the real world.

-- Focuses on prevention and alleviation of poverty in the United States, including fielding and evaluation of large-scale interventions and programs;
+- Focuses on prevention and alleviation of poverty, including fielding and evaluation of large-scale interventions and programs;

 - Embraces and encourages action-oriented collaborations with outside community-based organizations; and